skip to main content

 A spokesman for American football team the Pittsburgh Steelers has confirmed that one of its players was involved in an incident in Dublin.

-The Pittsburgh Steelers are hosting the Minnesota Vikings in an official National Football League (NFL) regular season game at Croke Park this afternoon.
+The Steelers beat the Minnesota Vikings 24-21 in the first National Football League (NFL) regular-season game at Croke Park this afternoon.

 Steelers spokesman Burt Lauten said: "We are aware of a situation involving Skylar Thompson on Friday night in Dublin.